 In leveraging such smart building technologies, a staged approach is needed, as is a calculated prioritization of functionalities, depending on the nature and purpose of the building and needs of stakeholders.

-It’s clear that in buildings such as hospitals and healthcare facilities overall it’s essential that all elements of the facility keep functioning at all times and that patients and staff are at the center, while in office buildings we will perhaps focus a bit more on productivity, which in the end is a human matter too.
+It’s clear that in buildings such as hospitals and healthcare facilities overall it’s essential that all elements of the facility keep functioning at all times and that patients and staff are at the center, while in smart office buildings we will perhaps focus a bit more on productivity, which in the end is a human matter too, although in hybrid working models the employee experience is key.

 Smart buildings require a holistic view that goes far beyond the often technology-centric view of many companies offering smart building solutions on various levels.
 A non-exhaustive list of such levels and elements: